 At this stage, business analysts collect all the requirements for the future app and study them.
-Based on this information, you’ll receive specifications, wireframes, and detailed estimates.
+You’ll receive specifications, wireframes, and detailed estimates based on this information.

 - These are schematic representations of app screens and the relationship between each screen.

 - Documented features of the app, technologies for their creation, and the connection of components.

 At this stage, all client requirements are turned into lines of code.
 But before the developers start writing the code, the designers create mockups of the future app with the already finalized design.
 Based on these mockups, developers create all the project’s functionality.